Solar Panel Cost Guide in Enterprise, NV (2025 Update)

 Do solar panels increase the value of your home?

 Installing solar panels on your home can increase the value of your property by about 4%, according to research done by Zillow.
 The average home value in Enterprise is currently $424,541, which means you can expect a value of about $17,406 more than houses without a solar system.
-The specific figures will vary, but most experts agree that installing solar panels in Enterprise is a rewarding investment.
+The exact figures will vary, but most experts agree that installing solar panels in Enterprise is a rewarding investment.

 How long do solar panels last in Enterprise?

-On average, the lifespan of solar panels is about 25 to 30 years.
+On average, solar panels can last about 25 to 30 years.
 Some even last up to 50 years, but their efficiency goes down by about 0.8% each year.
-You can choose to replace them sooner if you want to maintain a higher amount of energy production.
+You can choose to replace them sooner if you want to maintain a higher level of energy production.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.